easystats/modelbased/paper/paper.md

 #> Type of slope was dY/dX
 ```

-This shows that there is a significant positive relationship between `Petal.Length` and `Petal.Width` for all species but *setosa*
+This shows that there is a significant positive relationship between `Petal.Length` and `Petal.Width` for all species but *setosa*.

 ## Marginal Contrasts of Slopes